I think we can all safely agree:

 Ohhhhhh, now I get it… You just have to sit down and do your work…

-Instead, our process focuses on a few key setup activities, followed by a specific 2-step technique that will actually get you results.
+Instead, our process includes some setup tips for focusing on homework, followed by a specific 2-step technique that will actually get you results.

 A quick caveat before we jump in: there are no magic bullets.